Understanding Your Menstrual Cycle

 The menstrual cycle refers to the cyclical development and then shedding of the endometrium, the lining of the uterus.
 Understanding your menstrual cycle is important if you want to chart your fertility patterns, predict ovulation, and increase your chances of becoming pregnant.

 Note: The most reliable way to pinpoint when you ovulate – your most fertile time of month – is by using urine-based ovulation tests.
 These can be purchased for as little as $0.55 per test (with free same-day shipping).
-An electronic fertility monitor like the OvaCue can be used to identify even more fertile days each month, and is particularly helpful for women with irregular cycles.
+An electronic fertility tracker like the OvaCue can be used to identify even more fertile days each month, and is particularly helpful for women with irregular cycles.

 A woman’s fertile period during her menstrual cycle, on average, lasts about seven days: seven days before ovulation (the release of the egg), the day of ovulation, and the day after ovulation.
 After this, chances of conception decrease quickly, as the egg has a short life-span of about 24 hours.

 Given this somewhat narrow window of opportunity for conception, understanding the menstrual cycle can help increase a woman’s chances of becoming pregnant.
 The key is to predict ovulation with as much precision as possible.
 Of course, both the length and regularity of menstrual cycles vary greatly among women – so successful ovulation prediction depends both on understanding the general dynamics of the menstrual cycle, as well as a woman’s own unique cycles and patterns.

 *Editor’s Note: Do you have questions about your cycle, ovulation, fertility charting – anything relating to getting pregnant?
 We have a wonderful online community at OvaGraph.com where you can ask questions, get information, or just let off a bit of steam!
 Come join in – we want to hear from you!